 Mancino acknowledges the controversy surrounding the school's decision to not rehire Gregorio.
 "I think the hiccup here with the coaching change did affect the team a little," says Mancino.
 "But they're resilient and most of the staff is coming back intact.
 Nick's a friend first and I wish him well.
 I know he's going to bounce back."

-Consistency has been an issue that parents brought up when the Gregorio decision was announced, as many of this year's senior players will have seen three different head coaches in their four years on varsity.
+as many of this year's senior players will have seen three different head coaches in their four years on varsity.
 "Consistency is definitely a concern," says Mancino.
 "The seniors are a big priority right off the bat.
 I'm letting them know this year is their year."

 Mancino lives in Warren with his wife Christina and children Michael, 4, and Alexandra, 2.
 He grew up in Kenilworth and graduated from Brearley High School, where he played football, before attending North Carolina Wesleyan College and New Jersey City University, where he played baseball.